#1E1E1E

 If you’re ready to get started, follow these eight steps to create digital workflows that will make your processes more efficient and productive.

-2. Create a workflow map for each new digital workflow.
+2. Create a workflow map.

 A team creates a workflow map for their digital workflow.